9 Legit Ways Make Money on the Weekends

 You can score babysitting gigs in various ways.
 Typically the best way is to tell friends and family members you’re looking for babysitting jobs.
 You can post on Facebook Marketplace that you’re looking for jobs.

-Sites like Care.com offer babysitting gigs, plus the ability to have clients post referrals.
+Apps like Nextdoor offer babysitting gigs, plus the ability to have clients post referrals.
 And it costs nothing to get started.

-As long as you’re at least 18, can pass a criminal background check, and have reliable transportation and desirable hours, you’re bound to find a babysitting gig that works for your schedule.
+As long as you’re at least 18, and have reliable transportation and desirable hours, you’re bound to find a babysitting gig that works for your schedule.

 9. Work Odd Jobs